vicr123/docs/docs/thebranch/repositories/tracking/overview.md

 ---
 id: overview
-title: How Changes are Recorded
+title: Tracking Changes
 ---

+import DocCardList from '@theme/DocCardList';

 When you use Git, your changes are saved incrementally in stages.
 Each stage is called a **commit**, and creating such a stage is called **committing** to the repository.